Resolvent cubic: Definitions

 Suppose that the coefficients of P(x) belong to a field k whose characteristic is different from 2.
-In other words, we are working in a field in which 1 + 1 ≠ 0.
 Whenever roots of P(x) are mentioned, they belong to some extension K of k such that P(x) factors into linear factors in K[x].
 If k is the field Q of rational numbers, then K can be the field C of complex numbers or the field Q of algebraic numbers.

 In some cases, the concept of resolvent cubic is defined only when P(x) is a quartic in depressed form—that is, when a_{3} = 0.

 Note that the fourth and fifth definitions below also make sense and that the relationship between these resolvent cubics and P(x) are still valid if the characteristic of k is equal to 2.

 First definition

 Suppose that P(x) is a depressed quartic—that is, that a_{3} = 0.
 A possible definition of the resolvent cubic of P(x) is: